coleifer/huey/docs/recipes.rst

 **What happens during a failover.** The consumer is failover-tolerant by
-construction: when the master goes away, workers log the dequeue error and apply backoff, the scheduler does the same, and once Sentinel promotes a new master the pool reconnects to it automatically -- no restart required.
-Two caveats to understand: Redis replication is asynchronous, so writes that land in the failover window (enqueues, results) can be lost when the old master's unreplicated data is discarded; and dequeueing is destructive, so a task that has been handed to a worker exists only in that worker's memory -- if the worker dies mid-task it is gone, which is huey's normal at-most-once behavior, not something Sentinel introduces.
-High-availability Redis does not make individual tasks durable; pair it with idempotent task design and the :ref:`recipe-interrupted-tasks` recipe.
+construction: when the master goes away, workers log the dequeue error and apply backoff, the scheduler does the same, and once Sentinel promotes a new master the pool reconnects to it automatically, with no restart required.
+Two caveats to understand.
+First, Redis replication is asynchronous, so writes that land in the failover window (enqueues, results) can be lost when the old master's unreplicated data is discarded.
+Second, dequeueing is destructive, so a task that has been handed to a worker exists only in that worker's memory, and if the worker dies mid-task it is gone.
+This is huey's normal at-most-once behavior, not something Sentinel introduces.
+High-availability Redis does not make individual tasks durable, so pair it with idempotent task design and the :ref:`recipe-interrupted-tasks` recipe.

-**Valkey and Redict** are wire-compatible with Redis and work with :py:class:`RedisHuey` unchanged -- simply point it at your valkey host (the ``redis-py`` client speaks to either).
+**Valkey and Redict** are wire-compatible with Redis and work with :py:class:`RedisHuey` unchanged: simply point it at your valkey host (the ``redis-py`` client speaks to either).
 If you prefer the official ``valkey-glide`` client, huey ships ``ValkeyGlideHuey`` in ``huey.contrib.valkey_glide``.